MATH5816 is a Honours and Postgraduate Coursework Mathematics course. See the course overview below.

 Prerequisites: MATH5965 and MATH5975

-Cycle of offering: Each year in Semester 2
+Cycle of offering: Each year in Semester 2; Term 3 in Trimester.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: This recent course handout (pdf) contains information about course objectives, assessment, course materials and the syllabus.

 If you are currently enrolled in MATH5816, you can log into UNSW Moodle this course.